abrisse16/42-cub3d/README.md

 The parser implements a **state-driven parsing algorithm** that processes the file in two distinct phases:

-1. **Scene Description Parsing** - Extract environment configuration
+1. **Scene Description Parsing** - Extract texture paths and color configurations
 2. **Map Data Parsing** - Process and validate the maze layout

 #### Phase 1: Scene Description Parsing